 3. After the Fact

 Recovering from a natural disaster can be almost as hard as surviving the storm.
 It almost always requires an extensive amount of time with your insurance broker.
-It’s important that you remain on track with your plan, and always keep your customers engaged while your business is closed.
-In most cases it can take up to two weeks to recover from a natural disaster.
+It’s important that you remain on track with your restaurant crisis management plan, and always keep your customers engaged while your business is closed.
+In most cases, it can take up to two weeks to recover from a natural disaster.
 If you encountered extensive property damage, it will likely take longer.

 Contact your lender and insurance company first.
 Before you rush to begin the clean-up process, it is imperative your insurer first assesses the damage.
 They need to see the damage to issue you an accurate estimate.
 Be sure to let your lender also know of your situation, as many large financial institutions will work with you to defer payments until you are back up and running again.

 There are four things guests expect of you and your business during a crisis.
 The first is total transparency.
 Honesty without garnish.
 The second is newsworthy updates.
 The third is a sense of urgency or agency that things are being done.
 And finally, an awareness of “I’ve got this” accountability and leadership that someone’s at the helm.

 “Recovering from a natural disaster can be almost as hard as surviving the storm.” – Darryl Benjamin